squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 == Changelog ==

+= 0.4.8 =
+* Fix for CVE-2024-4463 (credit to Benedictus Jovan, responsibly disclosed by Wordfence) - added a nonce to the admin screen to prevent XSRF attacks

 = 0.4.7 =
 * Bug fix: settings wouldn't save on sites that were using a translation due to some poor code in the admin screen
 * Bug fix: saving without expanding the "advanced options" resulted in a PHP warning